John Plankinton: Personal life

 Plankinton was involved with civil activities and was president of the Milwaukee Chamber of Commerce in 1867.
 He served on the board of directors of several businesses.
 Besides being on the board at the Plankinton Bank he was a member at the Northwestern Life Insurance Company.
 He was involved with business affairs of the livestock producers of Wisconsin and northern Illinois by developing a market for their products in Milwaukee.
 He and his business associates established the meat packing industry of the Midwest.

 Plankinton donated two lots for the formation of the First Holland Presbyterian Church, which subsequently became the Perseverance Presbyterian Church.
 He also supported the formation of a soup kitchen to feed the poor, by providing the building rent-free, along with a generous amount of money, and a daily supply of meat.

 Plankinton retired from business in 1889.
 He died of pneumonia in his home on the evening of March 29, 1891, attended by his family, personal business secretary Jeremiah Quin, and his long-time medical doctor Dr. Thompson.
-He was buried in the Forest Home Cemetery in Milwaukee and a large monument and pillar is built on the site.
-Other family members buried there include both of John's wives and all of three of his children.
+He was buried in the Forest Home Cemetery in Milwaukee and a large granite obelisk was built on the site.
+Other family members buried there include both of John's wives and all five of his children.
 A newspaper obituary reads: "Milwaukee today mourns the loss of her foremost citizen, whose generous public spirit and many deeds of benevolence, whose great business ability and modest, upright life are imperishably written on the pages of Milwaukee's history."